POB 523 St. Petersburg, Florida 33731-0523

 by Dewey Davis-Thompson at The Studio@620.

-Dewey’s plays The Manatee’s Tale of Extinction and Gasparilla Queen have been featured in StageWorks’ Tampa Works PLAY LOCAL festival of shorts in 2013 and 2014 and his manic one-minute play Lovers’ Quorum was performed in Sarasota and read at the Miami CityWrights conference.
+Dewey’s plays The Manatee’s Tale of Extinction and The Gasparilla Queen were produced as part of StageWorks’ PLAY LOCAL festival of shorts in 2013 and 2014.

 Hey guess what!
 You read all the way to the bottom of this page.
 That is so cool.
 Thank you!
 For that I have a special audio short for you with advice on how to deal with that awful traffic on your daily commute.
-You can substitute chocolate for your DOC, and rush hour will never be the same for you again!
+You can substitute chocolate with your favorite vice, and rush hour will never be the same for you again!
 You are welcome…